This exam guide provides the steps to help you pass the AWS Developer certification (DVA-C02) exam.

 AWS SAM is an open-source framework for building serverless applications.
 Underneath it uses AWS CloudFormation and just like CloudFormation, you can use it to deploy a template to AWS.

-In order to do so, you need to call sam package to create the deployment package and use sam deploy to deploy to AWS.
-This is similar to running aws cloudformation package and aws cloudformation deploy.
+to deploy to AWS.
+This is similar to running aws cloudformation package

 AWS Lambda